treeverse/lakeFS/docs/integrations/glue_hive_metastore.md

 ```

 The data from `s3://my_repo/main/path/to/table` is now accessible in `s3://my_repo/DEV/path/to/table`.
-In order to query the data in `s3://my_repo/DEV/path/to/table`
-we would like to create a copy of the table `inventory` in schema `example_branch` pointing to the new branch.
+To query the data in `s3://my_repo/DEV/path/to/table`, you would like to create a copy of the table `inventory` in schema `example_branch` pointing to the new branch.

 ```bash
 lakectl metastore copy --from-schema default --from-table inventory --to-schema example_branch --to-table inventory --to-branch example_branch